Daviedavie100/Investigating_dataset_project/README.md

 ## Dataset Description

 In this project, I willl be analysing ultimate soccer [dataset](https://www.kaggle.com/datasets/hugomathien/soccer), which is an open-source dataset in kaggle.
 The dataset is a one .sql file comprising _seven tables_, each with different(unique) but interrelated features.

-First, **Country table** has 11 European countries.
-Second, **league table** has 11 lead championship names.
+- **Country table** has 11 European countries.
+- **League table** has 11 lead championship names.
 The country and league tables are related by their ID.
-Third, **match table** has over 25,000 matches for different seasons as well as betting odds from upto 10 providers.

-The match table is also related to the previous tables by country_id. hird, **match table** has over 25,000 matches for different seasons as well as betting odds from upto 10 providers.

-hird, **match table** has over 25,000 matches for different seasons as well as betting odds from upto 10 providers.

-hird, **match table** has over 25,000 matches for different seasons as well as betting odds from upto 10 providers.
+- **Match table** has over 25,000 matches for different seasons as well as betting odds from upto 10 providers.
+The match table is also related to the previous tables by country_id.

-in the rows and 2 columns id and name I have check the shape of table to determine the nummber of rows and columns.
+- **Player table** contains 11 columns including playes name, birthday, fifa_api_id, weight, and height
+- **Player_Attributes table** has 42 player attributes.
+- **Team table** contains tema long name, short name, team api id, team fifa api id.
+- **Team_Attributes table** has 25 team attributes.

 ## Data Cleaning